-One of the most prominent eighteenth century anti-slavery campaigners was Thomas Clarkson.
-A strenuous protagonist, he co-founded The Society for the Abolition of the Slave Trade and helped to achieve the passage of the Slave Trade Act of 1807, which ended British trade in slaves.
-This article recounts his special contribution to English social history.
+Thomas Clarkson was one of the main architects of the anti-slavery movement.
+A strenuous protagonist, he co-founded The Society for the Abolition of the Slave Trade and helped to achieve the passage of the Slave Trade Act of 1807, which was to end the British trade in slaves.
+This article recounts his extraordinary campaign against slavery and special contribution to English social history.

-Thomas Clarkson was born in Wisbech on 28th March 1760, the son of an headmaster.
+Thomas Clarkson was born at Wisbech in Cambridgeshire, on 28th March 1760, the son of an headmaster and clergyman.
 His father died when he was six years old and he was raised by his mother.
 He attended his local grammar school and later went to St Paul’s School in London, before matriculating at St. John’s College, Cambridge, in 1779.

-There he underwent a spiritual experience which he later described ‘as a direct revelation from God ordering me to devote my life to abolishing the trade.’
+He described the moment as a spiritual experience and ‘a direct revelation from God ordering me to devote my life to abolishing the trade.’

 ‘A thought came into my mind,’ he wrote, ‘that if the contents of the Essay were true, it was time some person should see these calamities to their end’.